Vampire/javacord.github.io/_wiki/essential-knowledge/lambda-introduction.md

 ---

 As Javacord heavily benefits from [lambda expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html), this introduction gives you a quick overview, if you are not familiar with lambdas.
 Lambdas are used as a short form of [functional interface](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html) implementations.
 Functional interfaces, are basically just interfaces with a single method definition.
-All listeners in Javacord are for example functional interfaces and look like this internally (simplified):
+All listeners in Javacord, for example, are functional interfaces and look like this internally (simplified):
 ```java
 /**
  * This listener listens to message creations.